 Another great way to be creative with furniture and create a unique look is to upcycle vintage pieces using contemporary fabrics and colours, achieving a one-off piece that bridges the gap between styles.

-Texture and layering
+Use Textures and layering aplenty

 While ‘worn’ and aged pieces can be a lovely addition, too many can give the effect of a junk shop rather than the elegant look you’re trying to create.
 To get it right, mix them with smooth, unblemished surfaces and silky textures.
 Try a mirrored tray on a worn timber coffee table or a new silk cushion on a distressed leather chair.
 Mixing a strong and symmetrical display, such as framed pictures on a contemporary-coloured wall, can be the perfect contrast to weathered, vintage-style furnishings.